arsscriptum/tracker-rank/README.md

 A benchmarking tool for torrent trackers and indexers.
 Scores trackers based on seeders  and latency.

+**NOTE** just to be clear, i renamed my project recently so previous screen shots have different app name, Im pretty sure I did the whole  thing but i may have missed a spot.

 ## Purpose

 So you're like...
 WHY?
-Well, the original idea was to have a way to rank trackers that I use with my [torrents search tool - torrents-tracker]((https://github.com/arsscriptum/torrents-tracker).
+Well, the original idea was to have a way to rank trackers that I use with my [torrents search tool - torrents-tracker](https://github.com/arsscriptum/torrents-tracker).
 See, when I find torrents and pass them on to the download client (in my case, qbittorrentsvpn), I create a magnet link using trackers that I know.
 My trackers are in a database, I update them regularly, each time, upgrading the version, so I always create magnet links with latest trackers. **LATEST DOESN'T MEAN GOOD** A good tracker has ++ peers and -- latency.
 So the purpose here is use this tool to monitor my trackers, and rank them.
 In my DB i keep trackers and  their scores, so that ***I always use the  BEST ONES***

 ## The Source... where'd you get the trackers though?